whblondeau/gyre/finding_flotsam.md

                     \#

 The Captain took their Oath while lightning flared in a dry darkening sky.
 Corposants flared, mists of electric fire, at masthead and boom, and clothed the piteous skeletal wreck of the crucified Passage Bird, swirling around its tattered remains.
 The sailors gaped in dread, and even the coarse hardfaced Bhalong cowered.

 Skoan Usad laughed a great bellylaugh.
 Standing iron-dark against the freakish green-white play of lightning and corposant, she went to the Slink’s cage.
 The hunched beast stretched out of its confinement, and gathered itself to bolt away on some mad impulse of mayhem; but the Captain caught its choke-rope and mastered it.
 The beast snarled and slavered, looking up at Skoan with a reverence of hatred, but owning her its master.
 The Captain’s other hand held her scimitar.

 “A great night of power!” cried the Captain.
 “A good night for an oath most binding!”
 She beckoned Eastwind and Rahifa to her.
-Evil though she was, and masterful, and cruel; still, something primitive, something of the sea, surged up in the newest members of Ragfin’s crew.
+Evil though she was, and masterful, and cruel; still, something primitive, something of the sea, surged up in the newest members of _Ragfin_’s crew.
 They knelt, gripped by the Captain’s powerful voice as she rehearsed to them the terrible words.
 They were overborne, and they spoke the words of the corrupted Crew Oath, invoking the Shark God Arusimaté.

 The Slink glared at the newest members of the crew with eyes like redbrown coals.
 Drool dripped from its fangs onto the deck.